autokitteh/autokitteh/runtimes/pythonrt/README.md

 The reason do this is that `ak_runner.py` should not have any external dependencies outside the standard library.
 Once we introduce an external dependency, it will conflict with the user dependencies.

-The message payload is handled by Python and is opaque to AutoKitteh.
+The message payload is handled by Python and is opaque to autokitteh.
 Currently, it's base64 of a pickle.